There is a wide range of opportunities in the industry for candidates with dual marketing and sales profiles.

 Corporate governance and strategy

-The course proposes to integrate the strategic approach of the company in order to understand and prepare its long-term development.
-To make a global diagnosis of the company and its environment by knowing how to appreciate its capacities to face and adapt to changes, to analyze and understand the structural problems linked to the implementation of a strategic plan; to decode the identity of an organization and to analyze the components of the culture of a company.
+This course covers the company’s strategic approach in order to understand and anticipate its long-term development.
+Perform a comprehensive diagnostic of the company and its environment, assessing its ability to cope with and adapt to change, analyze and understand the structural issues involved in implementing a strategic plan; understand an organization’s identity and analyze the components of a company’s culture.

 Accounting

-This general course presents the general chart of accounts, the accounting procedure and studies the different steps; mobilization of receivables; bank reconciliations; inventory entries.
+This general course covers accounting fundamentals and studies the different steps in depth: mobilization of receivables; bank reconciliations; inventory entries.

 Financial analysis

-Intermediate management balances; cash flow statement; writing and analysis of the tax return.
+Intermediate management balances; cash flow statements; writing and analysis of tax returns.

 Communication management

-This seminar aims to communicate effectively, to structure and transmit a message.
-It also helps to define listening attitudes, to prepare an interview and to conduct meetings.
+This seminar aims to teach students how to structure and transmit a message to communicate effectively.
+It also covers good listening practices, interview preparations and how to conduct meetings.

 Business law